GreptimeTeam/docs/docs/v0.6/en/faq-and-others/faq.md

 Theoretically GreptimeDB could replace VictoriaMetrics now since that most protocols are supported, but we hasn't actually tested yet.

-## Should I use the command "drop database" to delete a database?
+## If I delete the database, can I use the "drop database" command?

-Yes, that is the intended command.
-However, "drop database" has not been implemented in version 0.4.
-It is expected to be included in the next minor iterative update.
-Currently, there is an associated pull request (PR) under review for this feature.
-As a result, there is no direct way to delete a database at the moment.
-You may consider creating a new database for testing purposes.
-If you're working with test data, you also have the option to clear it by deleting the data directory.
+Yes, the drop database command has been implemented in version 0.8.
+You can refer to the official documentation for usage: [Drop Database](https://docs.greptime.com/reference/sql/drop#drop).

 ## Are there any retention policy?

 We have implemented table level Time-To-Live (TTL) in [this PR](https://github.com/GreptimeTeam/greptimedb/pull/1052).
 You can refer to the TTL option of the table build statement [here](/user-guide/concepts/features-that-you-concern#can-i-set-ttl-or-retention-policy-for-different-tables-or-measurements).

-## What are the main differences between Greptime and another time-series database built on DataFusion like InfluxDB?
+## What are the main differences between GreptimeDB and another time-series database built on DataFusion like InfluxDB?

 At GreptimeDB, we share some technical similarities with InfluxDB, both using Datafusion, Arrow, Parquet, and built on object storage.
 However, we differ in several key aspects:

-- Open-Source Strategy: Unlike InfluxDB, which only open-sources its standalone version, our entire distributed cluster version is open-source.
+Open-Source Strategy: Unlike InfluxDB, which only open-sources its standalone version, our entire distributed cluster version is open-source.
 Our architecture can even run on edge Android systems.

 - Distributed Architecture: Our architecture is more aligned with HBase's Region/RegionServer design.
 Our Write-Ahead Log (WAL) uses Kafka, and we're exploring a quorum-based implementation in the future.

 - Workload and Services: We focus on a hybrid workload combining time series and analytics.
 This integration aims to enhance resource efficiency and real-time performance for users.
-We also offer [GreptimeCloud](https://greptime.com/product/cloud), a commercial cloud service.
+We also offer GreptimeCloud, a commercial cloud service.

 - Storage Engine Design: Our pluggable storage engine is versatile.
 For scenarios with many small data tables, like in Prometheus, we have a dedicated Metrics storage engine.

-- Query Language Support: We support PromQL for observability and SQL for data analysis, and incorporate Python for complex data processing.
+Query Language Support: We support PromQL for observability and SQL for data analysis, and incorporate Python for complex data processing.
 InfluxDB, on the other hand, uses InfluxQL and SQL.

 We're a young, rapidly evolving project and always looking to improve.
-For more details, visit [our Blog](https://greptime.com/blogs/) and [Contributor Guide](https://docs.greptime.com/contributor-guide/overview).
+For more details, visit our [Blog](https://greptime.com/blogs/) and [Contributor Guide](https://docs.greptime.com/contributor-guide/overview).
 We welcome your interest and contributions!

 ## As a first-timer looking to contribute to GreptimeDB, where can I find a comprehensive guide to get started?